 Edwina Baskin-Bey, MD

-Previously, Dr. Baskin-Bey was Chief Medical Officer of Innocrin Pharmaceuticals, an oncology-focused pharmaceutical company, where she also led the development and implementation of the clinical and corporate strategy, covering many pivotal roles and responsibilities.
-Dr. Baskin-Bey joined Innocrin from Janssen Oncology (Johnson & Johnson), where she steered both early- and late-stage oncology global development programs for in-licensed products.
+Previously, she was Chief Medical Officer and Executive Board Member at Nanobiotix, a Paris, France-based clinical-stage nanomedicine company pioneering new approaches for the treatment of cancer.
+Prior to, Dr. Baskin-Bey was Chief Medical Officer of Innocrin Pharmaceuticals, a biotech focused on androgen biosynthesis inhibition for the treatment of solid tumors, where she led the development and implementation of the clinical and corporate strategy.
+Dr. Baskin-Bey joined Innocrin from Janssen Oncology (Johnson & Johnson), where she steered both early- and late-stage oncology global development programs for newly in-licensed products.
 Precursory to, whilst based in the EU, she was responsible for life cycle management of several large global oncology programs as well as Head of European Medical Affairs for Astellas Pharma.

-Dr. Baskin-Bey received a bachelor’s degree from Hunter College and a medical degree from Mount Sinai/New York University School of Medicine.
-She was trained in general surgery and oncology at The Mayo Clinic in Rochester, MN, and in basic science research principles by the National Institute of Health.
+Dr. Baskin-Bey received a bachelor’s degree in Chemistry from Hunter College, NY, NY, and a medical degree from Mount Sinai/NYU School of Medicine, NY, NY.
+She was trained in- general surgery and oncology at The Mayo Clinic, Rochester, MN; in clinical trial biostatistics from EORTC, Brussels, BE; in business leadership from INSEAD, Fontainebleau, FR; and in basic science research principles by the National Institutes of Health in Bethesda, MD.

 Vern Davenport is Partner at NovaQuest Capital Management and has more than 35 years experience of building and transforming healthcare technology and services companies.
 He is Investment Committee Member at NovaQuest Private Equity.